What is an AnVIL Workspace?

 Terra is the compute engine of AnVIL.
 Terra is a secure and scalable platform for biomedical researchers to access data, run analysis tools, and collaborate easily with others.
 Terra operates on Google Cloud Platform and all costs incurred by the user are billed directly to the user, providing users control to fully manage their resources.

 Terra is the analysis unit of AnVIL, where users can analyze, process, visualize, and share data.
 Terra currently offers access to Jupyter Notebooks with support for Python and R for interactive analysis and access to the Workflow Description Language (WDL) for batch processing of many samples using pipelines.
-Terra will soon provide access to R Studio and Galaxy to be used as interactive analysis tools.
+Terra also provides access to interactive analysis tools with RStudio, Bioconductor, and Galaxy.

 Security is paramount to AnVIL.
 Any security concerns should be communicated to the AnVIL team (email@example.com).